IuliiaKonovalova/e-commerce/README.md

 22. Create a function in the orders views to handle the payment confirmation, which will take payment data.
 This function will also handle email confirmation.

-23. To run this function you will need to add the following function provided by stripe:
+23. To run this function, you will need to add the following process provided by stripe:

 ```python
 from django.views.decorators.csrf import csrf_exempt